Termination of employment

 In public companies determining the value of shares is usually not controversial as the share price is in the public domain.
 However, in private companies the value of shares is usually up for negotiation.
 There are many ways to approach valuation each of which will depend upon the individual circumstances.
 Private companies can take advantage of the ability to buy back shares from an employee or a directors which can be tax efficient.

 Any gain made by the director or employee is usually subject to capital gains tax.
-If the conditions are satisfied entrepreneurs relief will apply.
+If the conditions are satisfied Business Assets Disposal Relief (entrepreneurs relief) will apply.

 Share options on termination of employment